tschaub/suite/docs/install/linux/source/README-linux.rst

 Installing the OpenGeo Suite
 ============================

-This document will describe how to install the OpenGeo Suite.
+This document describes how to install the OpenGeo Suite on Linux.
 More detailed operating instructions are available once the software is installed.

 Prerequisites